utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 ## Food for thought and problematic data

-You might take a couple of minutes to look over the raw data again and think of other stories you might be able to tell and the visualizations that might support it.
+Take some time to look over the raw data again and think of other stories you might be able to tell and the visualizations that might support it.

 There are some fields in the data that look promising but are not ... at least not in their current state.

 - `Name` seems like it could be a fun category to play with.
 To do it right you would need to do some serious cleanup of the name field to remove (or understand) names starting with `*`.
 (You could try to tackle this in Workbench with **Refine**, but a better tool would be [OpenRefine](https://openrefine.org/), which that function is inspired from.)
-There are also many that have the weight instead of a name.
 You might need to do research/interviews at the AAC to figure out if these are names given by the shelter or what.
+There are also many rows that have the weight instead of a name.
-- `Address` of where dogs were found would be very cool to look at, but these addresses are a mess.
+- `Address` of where animals were found would be very cool to look at, but these addresses are a mess.
 If they had a clean ZIP code, we could look by that.
 We could geocode the addresses to get a Latitude and Longitude, but it would cost money and some of these are pretty poorly formatted.
 Might be worth it if you know there is a story there.
 - `Breed` really looks fun but there are definitely challenges there.
 Who decides the breed?
 What's the difference between a "Pit Bull/German Shepherd" and a "German Shepherd/Pit Bull"?
-If you are counting German Shepherds, do you include the mixes?
+If you are counting German Shepherds, do you include the mixes? `Color` has similar challenges.

 ## Turn in your work